Ernyoke/ervin-szilagyi-static-site/src/articles/ecs-custom-logging-with-fluentbit.md

 ## Motivation

-AWS Elastic Container Service provides an easy way of managing logs for containers and microservices deployed inside those containers.
-Having seamless integration with CloudWatch Logs, containers running on ECS Fargate have their standard output piped directly to CloudWatch Logs.
-This is made possible by `awslogs` log driver, which is running outside of the container and is fully managed by AWS.
+AWS Elastic Container Service provides an easy way to manage logs for containers and microservices deployed within those containers.
+With seamless integration into CloudWatch, containers running on ECS Fargate have their standard output piped directly to CloudWatch Logs.
+This is made possible by the `awslogs` log driver, which runs outside the container and is fully managed by AWS.

-Using `awslogs` with CloudWatch may be fine for most of the use cases, although we might have several reasons for using a third-party log aggregator.
+Using `awslogs` with CloudWatch may be sufficient for most use cases; however, there are several reasons one might prefer using a third-party log aggregator.

 For example:

-- we may want to stream logs to S3 directly, bypassing CloudWatch Logs;
+- we may want to stream logs directly to S3, bypassing CloudWatch Logs;
-- we may want to use a company-wide log aggregator based on ELK stack (or insert here another log aggregator based on another tech-stack);
+- we may need to integrate with a company-wide log aggregator based on the ELK stack (or another log aggregation solution);
-- we may want to have better searching and traceability compared to what CloudWatch Log Insights offers;
+- we may require better search capabilities and traceability than what CloudWatch Log Insights offers;
-- we may want to avoid the high ingestion price offered by CloudWatch Logs.
-This might not be as obvious at first, having a huge cluster of microservices with steady log flow may drive the monthly costs up significantly
+- we may want to reduce costs, as CloudWatch Logs' ingestion pricing can become significant.
+While this might not be immediately obvious, a large cluster of microservices with a steady log flow can drive up monthly expenses considerably.

 ## Introduction to FluentBit

-At this point, we might have decided to store our logs outside of CloudWatch.
-The next challenge we are facing is how to stream our logs to our aggregator.
-One option would be to use a log router named [Fluent Bit](https://docs.fluentbit.io/manual).
-Fluent Bit is a lightweight agent with the sole purpose to gather log messages from our containers and stream them into a log aggregator.
-Fluent Bit provides a set of [plugins](https://docs.fluentbit.io/manual/pipeline/outputs) for integrating with essentially all known log aggregators.
-Moreover, it can collect logs from several sources in several formats, it can transform these messages, offering seamless integration between a producer service and consumers.
+[Fluent Bit](https://docs.fluentbit.io/manual) is a lightweight agent designed specifically to collect log messages from containers and stream them into a log aggregator.
+It provides a wide range of plugins[^1] for integrating with nearly all known log aggregators.
+Additionally, it can collect logs from multiple sources in various formats, transform log messages, and facilitate seamless integration between producer services and consumers.

 Fluent Bit is fully supported by AWS ECS and AWS ECS Fargate.
-AWS provides a custom log driver named[`FireLens`](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_firelens.html) for making possible the integration with the Fluent Bit agent.
-AWS also offers a custom Docker image for Fluent Bit, which will be used further on in this article.
+AWS provides a custom log driver called `FireLens`[^2], which enables integration with the Fluent Bit agent.
+Additionally, AWS offers a custom Docker image for Fluent Bit, which will be used later in this article.

 ## Base Infrastructure Setup

-What we would want to achieve is to deploy a Fargate cluster with an nginx container using Fluent Bit.
-For being able to do this, first, we might want to provision some basic infrastructure.
-We need a VPC with a few subnets with internet access.
-We will use Terraform in this article to easily spin up this infrastructure and also provide a blueprint for the reader.
-This article won't go into the inner workings of Terraform and expects the reader to have basic familiarity with its deployment process (or with any kind IoC deployment tool working process).
+To demonstrate how ECS Fargate and Fluenbit work togedher, we will deploy a Fargate cluster with an Nginx container using Fluent Bit.
+To achieve this, we first need to provision some basic infrastructure.
+Specifically, we require a VPC with a few subnets that have internet access.

+In this article, we will use Terraform to quickly set up this infrastructure and provide a blueprint for the reader.
+However, we will not cover the inner workings of Terraform in detail.
+This article assumes that the reader has a basic understanding of Terraform's deployment process (or the general workflow of any Infrastructure-as-Code (IaC) tool).

-Let's assume we already have a base VPC with 4 subnets (2 public and 2 private subnets), an Internet Gateway, and a NAT Gateway.
-The reason why we would want 4 subnets is redundancy and high availability (HA).
-The Application Load Balancer, planned to be used for the ECS cluster, requires it to be deployed in at least 2 subnets with different availability zones.
-We will deploy the ALB in the provisioned public subnets, while any running ECS container will be placed in a private subnet.
-Terraform code for provisioning the base infrastructure can be found in the following git repository: [https://github.com/Ernyoke/aws-fargate-fluentbit](https://github.com/Ernyoke/aws-fargate-fluentbit).
+Let's assume we already have a base VPC with four subnets (two public and two private), an Internet Gateway, and a NAT Gateway.
+The reason for using four subnets is mainly best practice, to ensure redundancy and high availability (HA).

+The Application Load Balancer (ALB), which we plan to use for the ECS cluster, must be deployed in at least two subnets across different availability zones.
+We will deploy the ALB in the public subnets, while any running ECS containers will be placed in the private subnets.

+The Terraform code for provisioning the base infrastructure can be found in the following Git repository: [https://github.com/Ernyoke/aws-fargate-fluentbit](https://github.com/Ernyoke/aws-fargate-fluentbit).

 ## ECS Cluster Setup

-For ECS cluster setup first, we need to provision an Application Load Balancer.
-ECS services will be automatically registered to this load balancer.
-For security purposes and to follow best practices, we would allow for the running containers to be able to communicate with the load balancer only.
+For our ECS cluster setup, we first need to provision an Application Load Balancer.
+ECS services will be automatically registered with this load balancer.
+For security purposes and to follow best practices, we will allow the running containers to communicate only with the load balancer.
 To achieve this, we will provision our ECS infrastructure as follows:

 ```terraform
 # Create a Security Group for the Application Load Balancer